rob-myers/rob-myers.github.io/articles/technology.md

 either during a build-step or on a Node.js server.
 In particular, JavaScript has become the central web technology.

-> ℹ️ _We'll spend the next two sections describing how we use JS._
+Almost all the above technologies are concerned with JavaScript.
+In the next article we'll discuss our chosen component framework i.e. React.
-> _The discussion is full of jargon, but the details can be picked up later on._
+The discussion is full of jargon, but the details can be picked up later on.